espinella/GetCleanDataProject/README.md

 4. tidy.csv and .txt files

 ###### Running the script
 Folder "UCI HAR Dataset" must be in the current work directory and include the source file run_analysis.R.
-To run the script, source `run_analysis.R`.
-After running, you will see the following output as the script works:
+The following messages appear as the run_analysis.R script runs:

 ```
 [run_analysis.R] Loading test x, test y and subject test data